tristanic/isolde/isolde/docs/source/tutorials/intro/clashes/clashes.rst

 .. figure:: images/settled.jpg

-When it does, hit the "Reset" button beside the *λ* (equil) to return to the default potential, then go ahead and stop your simulation.
+When it does, hit the "Reset" button beside the *λ* (equil) to return to the default potential setting, then go ahead and stop your simulation.

 If you have a browse around through the model, you'll see that the overall fit is now much improved - but there remain numerous local imperfections.
 Some (perhaps